 - Broken Link Building: Check for broken links on other sites and suggest a relevant page from your site as a replacement.
 The easiest way to find these opportunities is with tools such as Semrush.

-- Original Research: Writing your own case studies and performing original research not only positions your business as a topical authority but attracts many backlinks.
+- Original Research: Writing your own case studies and performing original research not only positions your business as a topical authority but also attracts valuable backlinks.

 - Social Media Sharing: Sharing your content on social media provides social traffic while also giving you more exposure.
 More exposure means more chances at attracting organic backlinks when people find your site.